GoogleForCreators/web-stories-wp/docs/design-system.md

 ## Overview

 Web Stories exists as two apps right now, the editor and the dashboard.
 Both have their own set of components that they are built off of.
-Now that we have a robust design system in figma ([here](https://www.figma.com/file/bMhG3KyrJF8vIAODgmbeqT/Design-System?node-id=1906%3A0)), we should stop duplicating foundational and base components by having separate copies in the editor and dashboard.
-The idea here is to make this transition as painless as possible, no massive structure changes just consolidating components and themes.
+Now that we have a robust design system in figma ([here](https://www.figma.com/file/bMhG3KyrJF8vIAODgmbeqT/Design-System?node-id=1906%3A0)), we won't need to duplicate foundational and base components by having separate copies in the editor and dashboard.
+The idea here is to make this transition as painless as possible, no massive structural changes.
+This is a consolidation of components and themes.

 ## What goes in the design system?